 Proper nourishment before, during and after a hike will help you stay strong and energized throughout your adventure.
 We’ve answered frequently asked questions to help you figure out the amounts and types of foods and drinks you should consider packing.

 - What’s the best way to stay hydrated on a hike?
 Water is the easiest and least expensive drink to pack.
-However, if you plan to be out for an extended hike, consider bringing electrolyte tablets to add to your H2 A device to purify water is another great addition to your hiking gear.
+However, if you plan to be out for an extended hike, consider bringing electrolyte tablets to add to your H2 A device to purify water.

 - How much water should I drink and bring along?
 The Academy of Nutrition and Dietetics recommends drinking at least four cups of water pre-hike and then planning to consume two cups for every hour you’re on the trail.

 - How much food will I need to pack?
 For an all-day trip, REI recommends 1.5 to 2.5 pounds of food (about 2,500 to 4,500 calories) “per person per day depending on your size, weight and exertion level.”
 If you’re going for half the day, simply plan to halve those calories and for shorter hikes, plan for a quarter of that amount.
 Better to have more food than not enough in case you get stuck due to weather or other unforeseen factors.